dgurns/giphy/README.md

 Finally I added some basic unit tests for the `App` component, checking that it renders correctly, calls the API request with the given search term, shows the modal, and has pagination which works correctly.
 I created a mock for `apiRequests` which returns a resolved promise with sample data.
 These are very basic tests, and at a larger scale I would probably aim for 100% test coverage, as well as testing the other components and the `apiRequests` helper functions.
 But given the time constraints here I just wanted to show an example.
 I'm using React Testing Library which I have found to be a pleasure to use over Enzyme, and more representative of how a user would interact with an app in practice.

-## Available Scripts
+## Running on Your Machine

+Start by running a `yarn install` or `npm install` to install the dependencies.

-In the project directory, you can run:
+Once you have done that, while in the root project directory you can run:

 ### `yarn start` or `npm start`